-In all other cases, it is just a technique to get some closed form analytical solutions, having significant pedagogical meaning also for realistic theories where such solutions are currently missing.
-The solutions of the Dyson--Schwinger equations completely map the classical solutions we previously discussed, with some corrections of quantum origin.
-In quantum field theory, such corrections entail renormalization.
+In all other cases, it is just a technique to get some closed-form analytical solutions, having significant pedagogical meaning also for realistic theories where such solutions are currently missing.
+The solutions of the Dyson--Schwinger equations completely map the classical solutions.

-For the sake of completeness, we list here the first few Dyson--Schwinger equations for a massless quartic scalar theory~ \cite{Frasca:2015yva}, showing how these equations match the classical equations we presented before.
+For the sake of completeness, we list here the first few Dyson--Schwinger equations for a massless quartic scalar theory~\cite{Frasca:2015yva}, showing how these equations match the classical equations we presented before.

-It is easy to see that except for the quantum correction arising from $G_2(x,x)$, the choice $\{G_k(x,x,\ldots)=0|k>2\}$ maps completely the above set to the classical solution.
+It is easy to see that except for the quantum correction arising from $G_2(x,x)$, the choice $\{G_k(x,x,\ldots)=0|k>2\}$ completely maps the above set to the classical solution.
 In quantum field theory the quantum correction entails some renormalization technique to be evaluated.
 The final result is consistent and yields a Gaussian solution for the theory.